How to load the dishwasher the right way

 This story is part of Home Tips, CNET's collection of practical advice for getting the most out of your home, inside and out.

-Loading a dishwasher should be easy -- don't you just stick everything in wherever it fits, add detergent and hit Start?

-Not so fast.
-The way you load your dishwasher actually has a major impact on how well your dishes, plates, forks and spoons get cleaned after your Saturday night lasagna dinner.
+When you're loading your dishwasher, it might seem easiest to just stick everything where it fits.
+But once you've run the cycle, you might notice your plates, forks and spoons still come out peppered with crust and grime.
+The way you load your dishwasher really does have a major impact on how well your dishes get cleaned.

-We know it's not exactly rocket science, but these tips can help you get cleaner dishes the next time you run your dishwasher.
-(For more cleaning tips, check out how to clean a stand mixer, how to clean a blender, and how to clean a cast-iron skillet.)
+These tips can help you get much cleaner dishes the next time you run your dishwasher.
+(For more cleaning advice, check out how to clean a stand mixer, how to clean a blender, and how to clean a cast-iron skillet.)

 Read more: Best Dishwasher for 2022